Darkwind: War on Wheels: Game client

 There are two phases when the turn ends.
 One is the Orders phase, in which players will see their vehicles move accordingly.
 This is affected by many factors, including the vehicle's position, damage to tires, previous velocity, whether it is under fire etc. The second is the firing phase, whereby vehicles open fire on their targets, depending on the orders given.
 The extent of damage is revealed through text messages, similar to old-school RPGs such as Fallout.

 Vehicular customization

 As of October 2007, Darkwind had 50+ unique vehicle chassis including subcompacts, sedans, muscle cars, SUVs and larger vans and trucks.
-14 different engines and 50+ weapons ranging from rams and flamethrowers for close combat to rocket launchers and mortars for long-range mayhem.
+There are 14 different engines and 50+ weapons ranging from rams and flamethrowers for close combat to rocket launchers and mortars for long-range mayhem.
 Each of the chassis and weapons offers different advantages which allows players to create a range of unique and interesting vehicle designs.
 The weapons have detailed statistics underlying them: recoil, close range and ranged accuracy, damage factors, psychological 'fear factors', ammunition, and so on.

 Future updates

-Between 2015 and 2019, no additional content was added.
-However, in 2020, the game received several significant updates (including UI changes).
+Between 2015 and 2019, no additional content was added, but in 2020, the game received several significant updates (including UI changes).
 Feedback was also requested by Psychic Studios to make the game more newbie-friendly.

-Subscription

-Darkwind is free to download and play with some restrictions.
-Non-premium players (i.e. non-subscribers) are not limited to using pre-built vehicles in league and ladder events, as well as wilderness combats.
-However the total number of vehicles in the Free Player's garage is limited to 10.
-Non-subscribers are also limited to operating in the 3 northern towns.
-This isn't much trouble since building a gang with the skill to survive south of these town takes a little time.
-Plenty of time for a player to decide if subscribing is something they want to do.

-Premium subscribers are free to buy and customize as many vehicles as they like, and travel anywhere within the game's world.
-It costs US$7 for a month's Premium, US$20 for 3 months, US$33 for 6 months, and US$55 for 12 months.
-Players may also buy Chrome Currency, a special in-game currency used to upgrade vehicle parts.